1. Approval to trade

 Click here to see the Company Risk Assessment Policy Statement.

 Passengers, other than infants (an infant being under 1 year of age at the date of departure), who wish to travel must be able to climb the four steps to board the DUKW unaided at their own pace.
 The DUKW provides handrails and the use of a walking stick is permitted.
 In the unlikely event of an unscheduled disembarkation of the DUKW, all passengers must be able to disembark without assistance.

 7. Consideration and safety of all passengers

-In the interests of hygiene and to ensure the enjoyment of the tour for all passengers, the Company does not permit food or drinks (including alcoholic beverages) to be consumed onboard the Dukw.
-Consumption of food and/or drink is only committed for passengers that need to eat/drink for medical reasons.
-The crew assigned to the Dukw have absolute authority to remove unruly or unsuitable passengers if they deem there to be a risk to the safety of the Dukw or other passengers onboard.
+In the interests of hygiene and to ensure the enjoyment of the tour for all passengers, the Company does not permit food or drinks (including alcoholic beverages) to be consumed on board.
+Consumption of food and/or drink is only permitted for passengers that need to eat/drink for medical reasons.
+The crew assigned to the DUKW have absolute authority to remove unruly or unsuitable passengers if they deem there to be a risk to the safety of the DUKW or other passengers onboard.